School Science Lessons

 Harpoon weed, (Asparagopsis armata), red algae, Division Rhodophyta, Class Florideophyceae, Family Bonnemaisoniaceae

-potential of (Asparagopsis armata) as an eco-friendly biopesticide.
+potential of (Asparagopsis armata), as an eco-friendly biopesticide.

 Brominated halogenated compounds are secondary compounds have antimicrobial properties, with halogenated compounds being highly effective in inhibiting coenzyme M during methanogenesis.

-These toxic compounds are synthesized and stored in vacuoles within gland cells including various compounds, mainly bromoform and smaller quantities of other bromine-, iodine-, and chlorine-containing acetaldehydes, 2-acetoxypropanes, acroleins, propenes, epoxypropanes, and butenones.
+These toxic compounds are synthesized and stored in vacuoles within gland cells including various compounds, mainly | Bromoform CHBr3 | and other aldehydes.

-Red sea plume, (Asparagopsis taxiformis) produces great quantities of organohalides, including | Bromoform | and the "smell" of the sea, algae, Chlorophyta.
+Red sea plume, (Asparagopsis taxiformis), produces great quantities of organohalides, including | Bromoform | and the "smell" of the sea, algae, Chlorophyta.

-Invasive seaweed (Asparagopsis taxiformis) erodes the habitat structure and biodiversity of native algal forests in the Mediterranean Sea
+Invasive seaweed (Asparagopsis taxiformis), erodes the habitat structure and biodiversity of native algal forests in the Mediterranean Sea.

 The two most invasive seaweeds in near the Iberian Peninsula and nearby offshore Atlantic islands are (Asparagopsis taxiformis) and (Asparagopsis armata).